-Shooting Ballistics Software, Chronographs & Barrel Pressure Testing Software
+Shooting Ballistics Software, Chronographs & Ammo Pressure Testing System

 Recreational Software, Inc. was incorporated in the state of Arizona in 1995 to create and distribute specialized products for shooters.
 In 2003 we added specialized hardware instrumentation to our product offerings.
 Our ballistics software, chronographs and barrel pressure testing software are now used throughout the world by serious shooters, industry, the military and government agencies.

-Now at version 4.7, Shooting Lab includes more new features and enhancements users have asked for.
+Version 4.7.5 of Shooting Lab supports custom text scaling on high def. screens.
 First released in 1998, Shooting Lab has become the standard to which other shooting software is often compared.
-It is fully Windows 7 compliant and will run on Windows XP SP2 or newer.
-The latest release supports .drg Doppler Radar files.
+It is fully Windows 8 compliant and will run on Windows XP SP2 or newer.
+Recent releases even support Lapua .drg Doppler Radar files.

 Shooting Lab will more accurately model trajectories to long ranges, estimates bullet drag and gyroscopic stability, keeps load and firearm records, analyzes targets, load density, prints blank targets, box labels and more.
 It contains everything we believe can be squeezed into software without specialized instrumentation.

 Shooting Lab should not be confused with simple Ext.
 Bal. products based on 110 year old algorithms or products that are just a PC version of load manuals.